Documentation

 1. Create your account

-Go to app.aitelier.org and sign in with your email.
-We send a magic-link code — paste the 6 digits and you are in.
-No password to remember; the link expires after 10 minutes.
+Go to app.beta.aitelier.org and sign in with your email.
+We send a 6-digit code — paste it and you are in.
+No password to remember; the code expires after 10 minutes.

 2. Create your first Project